Clone the source code

 main.go

 No middleware that logs requests.
 No analytics.
-External calls: NEAR Intents swap API and NEAR Intents Explorer API (reseller monitor only).
+External calls are limited to the NEAR Intents swap API and Telegram when the bot is enabled.

 tokencache.go